indirect/andre.arko.net/_posts/2013-12-04-how-to-be-an-ally.md

 title: How to be an ally
 layout: post
 ---
-<small>This was also a talk at the RailsBridge lightning talks at Github.
+<small>This was also a talk during the RailsBridge lightning talks at Github.
 See below for the slides, as well as the content of the talk.</small>

 <script async class="speakerdeck-embed" data-id="664ea2803fca013162053a28d6c1e062" data-ratio="1.33333333333333" src="//speakerdeck.com/assets/embed.js"></script>